Techvo-LLC/django_switchvox_archive/README.md

     - archiver_password
     - archiver_port
   - If you dislike the variables I use, you are welcome to change the names in `archiver/archiver/settings.py` and `watcher.py` to whatever you prefer :wink:

+#### Python:
+   Follow the instructions found at [python.org](https://www.python.org/) for help installing and setting up Python for your OS.
+ - Dependencies:\
+    from this project's base directory run `pip install -r requirements.txt`
+ - Django
+   After all of the above has ben completed open a command prompt / terminal
+   1. `python manage.py makemigrations` to tell django to collect database table information
+   2. `python manage.py migrate` to tell django to use the collected information to create the database tables
+   3. `python manage.py createsuperuser` to create your first user.
+Follow the on screen prompts
+   4. The superuser creation does not prompt for first and last name so this next step will be required to access the user from the admin portal:
+     - `python manage.py shell`\
+       ```python
+       from accounts.models import CustomUser as CU
+       c = CU.objects.first()
+       c.first_name=[your first name]
+       c.last_name=[your last name]
+       c.save()
+       exit()
+       ```